 - 64. Child-on-child abuse is when children abuse other children.
 This type of abuse can take place inside and outside of school and online. - 65.
 Child-on-child abuse is most likely to include, but may not be limited to: - a.
 Bullying (including cyber-bullying, prejudice-based and discriminatory bullying) - b.
 Abuse in intimate personal relationships between peers - c.
 Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - d.
-Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - e.
+Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence)

+- e.
 Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - f.
-Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party

-- g.
-Consensual and non-consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth-produced sexual imagery) - h.
+Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - g.
+We are aware that consensual and non-consensual sharing of images of nudes (known as sexting) is part of child abuse and will be dealt with accordingly - h.
 Upskirting typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - i.
-Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - 66.
-Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content. - 67.
-If staff have any concerns about child-on-child abuse, or a child makes a disclosure to them, report immediately to the DSL. - 68.
+Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element)

+66. Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content.

+- 67. If staff have any concerns about child-on-child abuse, or a child makes a disclosure to them, report immediately to the DSL. - 68.
 The academy supports children to understand the law, this could include direct/indirect work from/with the Police Intervention Officer.